 Magento 2 (M2) is the next generation of a well-known e-Commerce platform.
 It’s a highly customisable solution to power online stores.
 The price you pay for that level of flexibility is always performance.

 Magento 2 can be slow.
 Forums and community boards tend to have people complaining about the poor page load times, so our top tips to speed up Magento 2 will help.

 We all know that site speed matters to SEO.
 So, in order to have better search rankings we have to make sure our Magento 2 store runs as fast as possible.
 Of course, you can hire expert programmers to speed up your site.
 But, what if you don’t have the budget for it?

 Don’t worry!
-In this article, 5 field-proven ways will be revealed so you can increase your Magento 2 performance, with no programming skills required!
+In this article, five field-proven ways will be revealed so you can increase your Magento 2 performance, with no programming skills required!

-A drop in performance is no surprise when third party extensions are thrown into the mix: Magento 2 is written by experts, whilst custom extensions are coded by amateur programmers at most.
+A drop in performance is no surprise when third-party extensions are thrown into the mix.
+Magento 2 is written by experts, while custom extensions are coded by amateur programmers at most.
 With average skills and no appreciation for performance, Magento 2 will slow down massively.